bob134552/Battlestations/README.md

 The Login page contains a simple form that requires two inputs; username and password.
 A submit button below the form takes the user back to the home page, if the login details are entered correctly.
 If the details are incorrect the user is informed that either the username/password was incorrect.
-There is a link to the sign up page, 2 social buttons(Facebook and Google) that allow a user to login with a social account and a link to the password reset page that allows users to reset their password through email.
+There is a link to the sign up page, 3 social buttons(Facebook, GitHub and Google) that allow a user to login with a social account and a link to the password reset page that allows users to reset their password through email.

 #### All Products page